Date of visit: 29 May 2018

 Prisoners valued the support provided for maintaining family relationships (as outlined above).
 They also highlighted support for care leavers, as well as the wide range of offending behaviour programmes (Offending Behaviour Programme – a structured programme aimed at reducing prisoners’ reoffending by addressing particular criminogenic needs), as other positives.

 The staff valued management consultation, including a Governor’s Forum.
 They felt safety and security were strengths, with prisoners reporting drugs and illegal phones hard to get hold of, and ‘comparably low levels’ of Synthetic psychoactive substance, originally marketed as a synthetic cannabis – often used as a generic term for all synthetic psychoactive substances – they also noted their ability to maintain VPs on normal location.
 Management of Assessment, Care in Custody and Teamwork – multi-disciplinary care planning process for prisoners identified as being at risk of suicide or self-harm and support for those at risk of self-harm was another strength.
 They also rated an ‘excellent’ First Night Centre and induction, as well as the PIPE and PD units.

 Managers felt staff-prisoner relationships were strong, and better than many other jails, and that violence and drug use were comparatively low.
 They said photocopying the mail and an effective security team had had a real impact on Spice.
-They, too, rated as positives the PIPE & PD units, VPs on normal location, family support, and OBPs – as well as education & training, inc. Railtrack and forklift truck courses.
-A large network of over 100 volunteers, were seen as a real boon to all aspects of the jail.
+They, too, rated as positives the PIPE & PD units, VPs on normal location, family support, and OBPs – as well as education & training, including Railtrack and forklift truck courses.
+A large network of over 100 volunteers were seen as a real boon to all aspects of the jail.
 They also highlighted well-being days for both staff and prisoners, as well as regular ‘family days’ for staff.